mburlufung-del/telegrambot/replit.md

 - Automatic stock limit enforcement and visual feedback
 - Enhanced product display with image support and comprehensive descriptions
 - Professional product presentation with images, specs, and detailed information
+- Streamlined navigation by removing "Other Categories" option from product listings